EHBAF(LOCAL) - POLICY TITLE

 The classroom subject to the request shall begin operation of video surveillance not later than the time frames required in law, except when the District is granted an extension of time.

-When the District has installed video cameras in a classroom as required by law, the District shall operate the cameras during the instructional day at all times when students are in the classroom.
+When the District has installed video cameras in a classroom as required by law, the District shall operate the cameras during the instructional day at all times when one or more students are in the classroom.
 For purposes of this policy, the instructional day shall be defined as the portion of a school day during which instruction is taking place in the classroom.

 The District shall post notice at the entrance to a classroom in which video cameras are placed stating that video and audio surveillance is conducted in that classroom.